-Lane Speer is a 16 year old girl who spends her family vacations camping in the mountains.
-She takes the memories for granted until she loses her father to a bout with cancer.
-Only a year later, as Lane is still reeling from her father's death, her mother marries a guy that Lane hardly knows.
-Worst of all, he is a Mormon.
-To top it off, while they are on their honeymoon, they arrange to have her stay with her Mormon step-aunt who takes her away to a bible-themed girls camp with a bunch of young Mormon girls.
-Confronted with memories of camping with her family, she tries to find peace with her new surroundings and deal with the death of her father.
+Lane Speer is a 16-year-old girl who spends her family vacations camping in the mountains.
+She takes the memories for granted until she loses her father to cancer.
+Only a year later, Lane is still reeling from her father's death as her mother marries a guy that Lane hardly knows - a Mormon.
+To top it off, while they are on their honeymoon, they arrange to have her stay with her Mormon step-aunt who takes her away to a Bible-themed girls' camp with a bunch of young Mormon girls.
+Confronted with memories of camping with her family, she tries to find peace with her new surroundings and deal with her father's death.

 Was this review helpful to you?

 | Report this